mikowitz/graphvix/README.md

     ])
     ```

-1. Or a more complex table
+3. Or a more complex table:

     ```elixir
     record = HTMLRecord.new([